-This section of the Strategic Report also sets out the disclosures required in respect of how the Company engages with suppliers, customers and others in a business relationship with the Company.
-The Company does not have any employees, and delegates day-to-day operations to service providers.
-The Board's principal concern is to focus on the needs and priorities of its shareholders, as well as considering the wider community, including the Company's service providers and its investee companies (as disclosed in the Investment Manager's Report on pages 6 and 61).
-The Board considers that the Company's shareholders are its customers and its suppliers are the service providers.
+This section of the Strategic Report also sets out the disclosures required in respect of how the company engages with suppliers, customers and others in a business relationship with the company.

+The Company does not have any employees and delegates day to day operations to service providers.
+The Board's principal concern is to focus on the needs and priorities of its shareholders as well as considering the wider community including the Company's service providers and its investee companies (as disclosed in the Investment Manager's Report on pages 6 to 49).
+The Board consider that the company's shareholders are its customers, and its suppliers are the service providers.

-The Annual Report as a whole, sets out how the Board promotes the success of the Company for the benefit of its shareholders.
+The Annual Report as a whole sets out how the Board promotes the success of the Company for the benefit of its shareholders.
 The Board is focused on high standards of business conduct and recognises the need to act fairly between shareholders.

-The Board engages with the Investment Manager at every Board meeting, to ensure that there is a close and constructive working relationship and a good understanding of the investee companies.
+The Board engages with the investment manager at every board meeting to ensure that there is a close and constructive working relationship and a good understanding of the investee companies.
 The Company also engages regularly with its other service providers.
-The Board ensures that the interests of current and potential stakeholders, and the impact of the Company's investments on the wider community and the environment, are taken into account when decisions are made.
+The Board ensures that the interests of current and potential stakeholders, and the impact of the company's investments on the wider community and the environment are taken into account when decisions are made.